 You can also plan the time, date, and meeting location for the next regular meeting (while a quorum is present).

 To sum up, in this article, we have tackled the history of "Robert's Rules of Orders," how to use them in modern business meetings, and how you can write an agenda based on "Robert's Rules of Orders."
-We have also touched down on the terminologies used in the book and add the table of content, so you can check it out.
+We have also touched down on the terminologies used in the book.

 Most importantly, we have covered how meeting management software, like adam.ai, can help you manage meetings in an efficient and agile manner and keep you on top of things.